Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Primary Findings

 \subsection{Finding 4: DRO performance is strongly correlated with its base model}

-As seen in~\Cref{fig:one-to-all}, a notable observation is that the performance gap between Linear-DRO and NN-DRO (light red vs. light blue) is generally larger than the differences among methods within each category, especially in Setting 1 and Setting 5. \paragraph{Results.} To deepen the analysis, we compare the performance of Linear-DRO and NN-DRO methods with their respective base models (i.e., SVM and NN) across various target domains in Setting 5, as shown in~\Cref{fig:one-to-multiple}.
+A notable observation from~\Cref{fig:one-to-all} is that the performance gap between Linear-DRO and NN-DRO (light red vs. light blue) is generally larger than the differences among methods within each category, especially in Setting 1 and Setting 5. \paragraph{Results.} To deepen the analysis, we compare the performance of \wty{each DRO variant (i.e., Linear-DRO, NN2-DRO, Kernel-DRO, and LGBM-DRO)} with their respective base models \wty{(i.e., SVM, NN2, Kernel, and LGBM)} across various target domains in Setting 5, as shown in~\Cref{fig:one-to-multiple}.
 The results indicate that DRO performance is closely tied to the performance of its base model, with the base model class having a greater impact than the specific choice of ambiguity sets -- except for one DRO method that significantly underperforms. \paragraph{Insights.} This finding highlights an important but often overlooked aspect in the design of DRO methods: compatibility with the base model.
 Specifically, when base model performance varies significantly, it is unrealistic to expect DRO to bridge the performance gap.
 Instead, applying DRO to a stronger base model may yield better results.
 Furthermore, a natural question arises: which design elements are critical for DRO's practical performance?
 A more nuanced understanding of this could drive the development of more practical and effective DRO methods, which we investigate through a detailed linear analysis in~\Cref{subsec:lr-empirical}.

+\wty{\paragraph{Comparison with Existing Domain Selection.} Finally, we emphasize that our empirical findings are based on selected domains from spatiotemporal shifts, which give rise to a different class of distribution shifts compared to shifts through controlled perturbations that are commonly studied in the robust optimization literature.
+In settings where distribution shifts arise due to feature perturbations, tailored DRO approaches that incorporate Wasserstein ambiguity sets have demonstrated strong performance in literature~\citep{wang2021sinkhorn,bennouna2022holistic,justin2023learning}.
+In Setting 1, we also perturb the feature data of the source domain and observe similar results.
+However, our settings are significantly different from such \twy{controlled} shifts and typically induce larger changes to model coefficients.
+We defer corresponding experimental and visualization details to Appendices~\ref{app:synthetic} and~\ref{app:sythetic-real} respectively.}

+\wty{\paragraph{Feasibility in Settings.} We assess the \emph{feasibility} of learning under our proposed distribution shift settings (i.e., abundant data from the source domain to train and limited data from the target domain to validate) by comparing each method's performance in the target domain $Q$ against two benchmarks: (1) Random guess (loss = 0.5); (2) The best oracle ERM model $f^*(X)$ trained on all target data among all model classes $\Fscr$.
+Concretely, for any method $\hat f$, we define its \emph{feasibility} as: